-- I upgraded the SSH Slaves plugin to the latest and I see the following warning in Manage Jenkins:
+- I upgraded the SSH Build Agents plugin to the latest and I see the following warning in Manage Jenkins:

-SSH Host Key Verifiers are not configured for all SSH slaves on this Jenkins instance.
-This could leave these slaves open to man-in-the-middle attacks.
-Update your slave configuration to resolve this
+SSH Host Key Verifiers are not configured for all SSH agents on this Jenkins instance.
+This could leave these agents open to man-in-the-middle attacks.
+Update your agent configuration to resolve this

 - My agents fail to connect to my Jenkins master with one of the following stacktrace:

 [04/03/17 10:03:51] [SSH] Opening SSH connection to [AGENT_HOSTNAME]:22.
 [04/03/17 10:03:51] [SSH] WARNING: No entry currently exists in the Known Hosts file for this host.
 Connections will be denied until this new host and its associated key is added to the Known Hosts file.
 Key exchange was not finished, connection is closed. java.io.IOException: There was a problem while connecting to [AGENT_HOSTNAME]:22